7424243/javascript-weird-parts/README.md

 * Expression: a unit of code that results in a value - a value is returned.

 * Statement: just does work.

+* Whitespace: invisible characters that create literal 'space' in your written code (returns, spaces, tabs).